Your guide to

-The words we use in job descriptions, career pages, and recruiting communications could inadvertently reduce your applicant pools.
-When you choose a writing assistant that has special HR features, you get warned when you use these words/terms.
+The words we use in job descriptions, career pages, and recruiting communications can inadvertently reduce your applicant pools.
+When you choose a writing assistant that has special HR features, you get a warning when you use these words/terms.
 Discrimination based on ability, sexual orientation, race, or national origin isn’t only against the law, it’s bad for business.
 Make sure you’re using language that’s above board, across the board.

 Improve readability and clarity

 Ensure content is at the appropriate reading level for your employee base.
 AI can also confirm that sentences, paragraphs, and documents are structured for maximum comprehension and minimal reading time.